Picovoice/porcupine/tools/optimizer/README.md

 #### How do I create keyword files for platforms other than Linux/Mac/Windows?

 The optimizer provided in this repository does not have the capability to do so.
 Custom keyword files for platforms other than Linux, Mac, or Windows are provided with purchase of the commercial license.
-In order to purchase a commercial license please contact us at sales@picovoice.

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?

 The optimizer has information about thousands of commonly-used English words.
 That being said, your chosen keyword might not be available in its internal dictionary.
-Please contact us at contact@picovoice.ai.
+Please open an issue.
 We can provide you with requested keyword file and will add the word to optimizer's internal dictionary for next release.

+#### How do I deal with "[ERROR] Wake phrase is too short or long for this optimizer."?

+This happens when the keyword is very short (e.g. "No") or very long (e.g. "this is a very descriptive keyword").
+The optimizer expects a certain length range for wake phrase and throws this error if the length is out of range.
+A typical wake phrase is expected to be either a single word with multiple syllables (e.g. "Alexa") or a two word phrase (e.g. "Hey Siri" or "OK Google").